ldalzotto/Engine/doc/docs/GPU.md

-The GPU module is responsible of :
+The GPU module is responsible for :

-* Providing convenvient systems to allocate, free and write to GPU memory chunks.
+* Providing convenient systems to allocate, free and write to GPU memory chunks.
 * Deferring commands that needs synchronization with the gpu.
 * Abstracting graphics objects such as Shader, Material ...